vu-lbq/NMCNPM_TiViVu/docs/usecase-en.md

 # Use Case Model — Interactive English Learning App

-This is a suggested use case model derived from the requirements, plus a few practical additions to improve UX and learning outcomes.
+This is a use case model derived from the requirements, plus a few practical additions to improve UX and learning outcomes.

 ## Scope and actors